 John J. Gioioso, CFM, MCR, is Director of FMCNA Building & Corporate Services at Fresenius Medical Care North America in Waltham, MA.
 Previous to Fresenius, he worked for several banking institutions in the downtown Boston area.
 John’s career in the real estate/facilities industry spans several decades.
 John is currently Institutional Liaison for the Boston IFMA Chapter.
 He is the recipient of the 2001 IFMA Boston Distinguished Award and Certificate of Commendation from the City of Revere, MA for his role as an educator to the Facilities Management Field.
 John has been a Certified Facility Manager since 1993, and he was recently awarded a Master of Corporate Real Estate designation from CoreNet Global.
 He has an associate’s degree from North Shore Community College, a bachelor’s degree from Suffolk University, and he earned a master’s degree in Facilities Management from Cambridge College.

 Jonathan Keefe is the Program Director for the Real Estate Studies Program at Boston University.
-He has over 25 years of executive experience managing real estate transactions, construction projects, facility operations and consulting assignments across multiple industries including telecommunications, health care, and technology.
-He is a licensed real estate broker in Massachusetts and has consummated transactions across the United States, EU, and Asia.
-He currently serves on the CoreNet Global Board of Directors in New England and is a frequent speaker at real estate events including the Harvard University M&A Forum in 2008 and the CoreNet Global Eastern Regional Symposium in 2009.
-Jonathan recently led the real estate and facility departments at StorageNetworks (an international data storage company) and Tufts Health Plan (a million+ member New England HMO).
-Prior to those assignments, Jonathan was the regional VP at Diamond Heritage Properties (an East Coast private equity firm) and Director of Development for NYNEX Properties, a real estate development subsidiary.
-Jonathan was a senior managing consultant with Ernst & Young for 8 years and is the founder of Real Value Creation, a commercial real estate consulting firm.
-Jonathan received his undergraduate degree in civil engineering from MIT and his Executive MBA from Boston University and is a LEED™ AP.
+Currently managing director of strategic consulting at Cushman & Wakefield in Boston, Jonathan has over 30 years of executive experience managing real estate transactions, projects, operations, and consulting assignments across multiple industries, including telecommunications, insurance, health care, financial services, manufacturing, and technology.
+He was a real estate consultant at Ernst & Young for several years and led the real estate and facilities departments at StorageNetworks and Tufts Health Plan.
+Prior to those assignments, Keefe was the regional vice president at Diamond Heritage Properties (an East Coast private equity firm) and director of real estate development at a subsidiary of NYNEX (now Verizon).
+A member of the Board of Directors of the CoreNet Global New England chapter and a LEED™ AP and licensed real estate broker, Keefe has overseen transactions throughout the United States, Europe, and Asia.
+Jonathan received his undergraduate degree in civil engineering from MIT and his Executive MBA from Boston University.

 Jonathan Markey, PE, is a Senior Project Manager, Meridian Associates, Inc. He is presently responsible for managing feasibility and design consultation services for renewable energy projects, offering broad knowledge in project economics, alternative energy technologies, and environmental impact mitigation.
 As a licensed Professional Engineer in 6 states, he brings civil site design experience from residential, commercial, and municipal projects including roadway layout, drainage design, and regulatory permitting.
 He has worked on numerous wind turbine projects, and ground mounted solar photovoltaic projects in all phases – from conception and planning, through feasibility and permitting, and to final construction.
 He is professionally responsible for approximately 7MW of installed wind power in Massachusetts, and is currently working on an estimated 15MW of future capacity.